sebslon/microservices-node/readme.md

 - Kubernetes for deployments - each service with its own database
 - Tests setup with mongo-memory-server

+Taken from my other repository sebslon/Other/07-microservices-node-react/02-ticketing - extracted it to it's own repository to setup CI/CD. :)

 ## Quick overview - Ticketing App

 - Users can list a ticket for an event (concert, sports) for sale